-in which $\mathbf{1}$ denotes an indicator function, and $R$ and $D$ are defined by \eqref{eq:R} and \eqref{eq:D}.
-Therefore, for a chosen contract $I$, the buyer's terminal wealth, $W$, equals
+in which $\mathbf{1}$ denotes an indicator function, and $R$ and $D$ are defined by \eqref{eq:R} and \eqref{eq:D}, respectively.
+Therefore, for a chosen contract $I$, the insurer's terminal wealth, $W$, equals

-in which $w$ is the buyer's initial wealth, $\pi(I)$ is given by \eqref{eq:pi}, and $\Ib$ is the actual indemnity defined in \eqref{eq:Ib}.
-Following the classical literature on insurance economics (see \citet{arrow1963uncertainty} and \citet{mossin1968aspects}), we assume that the buyer's preferences are modeled by the standard EUT with a twice differentiable utility function $u$ that is strictly increasing and strictly concave (i.e., $u'>0$ and $u''<0$).
+in which $w$ is the insurer's initial wealth, $\pi(I)$ is given by \eqref{eq:pi}, and $\Ib$ is the actual indemnity defined in \eqref{eq:Ib}.
+Following the classical literature on (re)insurance economics (e.g., \citet{arrow1963uncertainty} and \citet{mossin1968aspects}), we assume that the insurer's preferences are modeled by the expected utility theory with a twice differentiable utility function $u$ that is strictly increasing and strictly concave (i.e., $u'>0$ and $u''<0$).
 We formulate the main problem of the paper as follows.

-\begin{problem} The buyer seeks an optimal insurance contract $I^* $ to maximize the expected utility of their terminal wealth under the seller's endogenous default and background risk, i.e., in which $W(I)$ is given by \eqref{eq:W}. \end{problem}
+\begin{problem} The insurer seeks an optimal reinsurance contract $I^* $ to maximize the expected utility of its terminal wealth under the reinsurer's endogenous default and background risk, i.e., in which $\widetilde{\Ac}$ is the admissible set to be specified later, and $W(I)$ is given by \eqref{eq:W}. \end{problem}

+\begin{remark} In Problem \ref{prob:main}, the premium of a reinsurance contract $\pi(I)$ is computed by the expected-value premium principle in \eqref{eq:pi}.
+As is standard in the study of optimal (re)insurance, the form of the optimal contract often depends on the chosen premium principle.
+For example, \cite{chen2019stochastic} show that the optimal contract (in their setting) is of deductible form under the expected-value premium principle, but it is of proportional form under the variance premium principle.
+Among the results obtained in this paper, Propositions \ref{prop:extre} and \ref{prop:a_bar} remain valid under mean-variance and distortion premium principles, but other results likely are limited to the expected-value premium principle.
+It is an interesting direction to revisit Problem \ref{prob:main} under different premium principles. \end{remark}

-By definition, the seller defaults if $(S + \pi(I) )^+< I$, suggesting that $S$ plays a key role in its solvency.
-Because $I\ge 0$, we first consider an extreme scenario of $S\le 0$ and show that the optimal strategy is to \emph{not} purchase any insurance from the seller.
+By definition, the reinsurer defaults if $(S + \pi(I) )^+< \Ic$, suggesting that the reinsurer's background risk $S$ plays a key role in its solvency.
+Because $I\ge 0$, we first consider an extreme scenario of $S\le 0$ and show that the optimal strategy is to \emph{not} purchase any reinsurance.